Phala-Network/phala-wiki/content/docs/poc3/2-1-deploy-the-full-stack.md

 title: "2.1 Deploy the Full Stack"
 ---

-> **ALERT**: Operations at this step may reset your previous Phala blockchain data and you will need to re-deploy the mirror files.
-For more detail, refer to: <https://github.com/Phala-Network/phala-docker#usage>
+> **WARNING**: Operations at this step may reset your previous Phala blockchain data and you will need to re-deploy the docker containers.
+For more detail, refer to our [Dockerfile Github repo](https://github.com/Phala-Network/phala-docker#usage).
+You can find the latest Phala Network docker images from [the official repo](https://hub.docker.com/orgs/phalanetwork/repositories).
 >
-> PLEASE DO NOT change the order when deploying the three docker containers below.
+> PLEASE follow the order of deploying the three docker containers below.

 ## Deploying Phala full-node